material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-#### Adding an end detail
+#### Adding Meta Data

-End details can be added in a similar way to graphics.
+Meta data tiles can be added in a similar way to graphics.
 Place an element after the text
 with a `mdc-list-item__meta` class.

 ```html